openfl/www.openfl.org/learn/docs/advanced-setup/macos.md

 In order to build Neko applications for macOS, no further dependencies are required.
 However, in order to build C++ applications for macOS, you must have a current version of Xcode installed.

-You can find Xcode in the Mac App Store.
+You can find Xcode in the macOS App Store.

 You can only target macOS from an Apple system right now.
 If you are interested in contributing to cross-desktop builds to macOS, please open a topic on the forums.